osquery/osquery/docs/wiki/development/building.md

 Certain functionality on macOS requires an entitled and code-signed executable.
 By default, macOS builds from source will be _unsigned_ and these particular features will be disabled at runtime.

-Specifically, the `es_process_events` table makes use of the EndpointSecurity APIs, which require osquery to be code-signed with a certificate possessing the EndpointSecurity Client entitlement.
-If unsigned, osquery will still run as normal, but `es_process_events` will be disabled.
+Specifically, the `es_process_events` and `es_process_file_events` tables makes use of the EndpointSecurity APIs, which require osquery to be code-signed with a certificate possessing the EndpointSecurity Client entitlement.
+If unsigned, osquery will still run as normal, but `es_process_events`  and `es_process_file_events` will be disabled.

 Organizations wishing to code-sign osquery themselves will need their Apple Developer team _account owner_ to manually request and obtain the EndpointSecurity Client entitlement from Apple, for their organization's code-signing certificate.
-Developers can also disable SIP in a development VM (disabling SIP decreases your system's security and is _not_ recommended except on a VM dedicated to building osquery) and use ad-hoc code-signing, if they want to work on `es_process_events` without pursuing the entitlement.
+Developers can also disable SIP in a development VM (disabling SIP decreases your system's security and is _not_ recommended except on a VM dedicated to building osquery) and use ad-hoc code-signing, if they want to work on `es_process_events` and `es_process_file_events` without pursuing the entitlement.

 If using VMware Fusion 12, for example, you can reach Recovery Mode by going to Virtual Machine, Settings, Startup Disk.
 There, hold the Option key, and click `Restart to Firmware...`.
 Restarting the VM will now enter the VMware virtual EFI shell.
 From here, select `Enter Setup`, `Boot from a File`, and then arrow down to the Recovery partition.
 Hit return to find and select the `boot.efi`, and hit return again to enter Recovery Mode.
 From a Terminal in Recovery Mode, you can [disable SIP](https://developer.apple.com/library/archive/documentation/Security/Conceptual/System_Integrity_Protection_Guide/ConfiguringSystemIntegrityProtection/ConfiguringSystemIntegrityProtection.html) and then reboot to macOS.